jazzband/wagtailmenus/docs/source/menupage.rst

             ]
             ...

-2. Create migtations for any models you've updated by running:
+2. Create migrations for any models you've updated by running:

     .. code-block:: console